 External Ids for DGKQ Gene

 The protein encoded by this gene contains three cysteine-rich domains, a proline-rich region, and a pleckstrin homology domain with an overlapping Ras-associating domain.
 It is localized in the speckle domains of the nucleus, and mediates the regeneration of phosphatidylinositol (PI) from diacylglycerol in the PI-cycle during cell signal transduction. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DGKQ Gene

 DGKQ (Diacylglycerol Kinase Theta) is a Protein Coding gene.
-Among its related pathways are Effects of PIP2 hydrolysis and RET signaling.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Inositol phosphate metabolism (KEGG).
 GO annotations related to this gene include kinase binding and phospholipase binding.
 An important paralog of this gene is DGKH.

 UniProtKB/Swiss-Prot for DGKQ Gene

 Phosphorylates diacylglycerol (DAG) to generate phosphatidic acid (PA).
 May regulate the activity of protein kinase C by controlling the balance between these two signaling lipids.
 Activated in the nucleus in response to alpha-thrombin and nerve growth factor (By similarity).
 May be involved in cAMP-induced activation of NR5A1 and subsequent steroidogenic gene transcription by delivering PA as ligand for NR5A1.
 Acts synergistically with NR5A1 on CYP17 transcriptional activity.